ioccc-src/winner/faq.md

 See also [Yusuke Endoh](/winners.html#Yusuke_Endoh)'s entry [2015/endoh3](/2015/endoh3/README.md) entry which lets one compile it and run it.
+Another entry that you can enjoy it under is [Christopher Mill](/winners.html#Christopher_Mills)'s entry [2018/mills](/2018/mills/README.md) which is a PDP-7 emulator as well as a PDP-11/40 emulator.

-Others are not so easy though we're working on this and over time have added alternative code and in some cases replaced the original code with code that works for modern systems.
+Others are not so easy though we're working on this and over time have added alternative code.
+In some cases we replaced the original code with code that works for modern systems.